AnHosu/iot_poc/greengrass_ml.md

 # Deploy and Verify
 That is it; everything is in place for doing machine learning inference at the edge.<br>
-First let us ensure that Greengrass is running using
+First let us ensure that Greengrass is running using:
 ```bash
 ps aux | grep -E 'greengrass.*daemon'
 ```
-Then we deploy everything we have created
+Then we deploy everything we have created.
 <div align="center">
 	<img src="images/greengrass_deploy.png" alt="iot setup">
 	<br>